 Consumer priorities have changed massively over the past year, and you may be wondering what is important to focus on to keep customers satisfied in these challenging times.

-Food packaging is a hot topic due to sustainability concerns, so it’s unsurprising that the top two things that consumers want is the reduction of plastic and clearer labeling.
+Food packaging is also a hot topic due to sustainability concerns, so it’s unsurprising that consumers are calling for the reduction of plastic and clearer recyclability labeling.

 Reduction of plastic packaging